 Repair

-1. Your air conditioner is no more than 10 years old.
+1. Your air conditioner is under 10 years old.
 If your air conditioner is newer, it’s wisest to repair it.

 3. Your air conditioner has a valid warranty.
 Most air conditioners include a 5- to 10-year limited warranty that typically covers the compressor.
-Your exact warranty length is up to your manufacturer, but it provides valuable protection in the event of a big failure.
+Your exact warranty length is up to your manufacturer, but it gives valuable protection in the event of a big failure.
 If your air conditioner is under warranty, we suggest fixing it.

-Air Conditioner Cost
+Average Air Conditioner Cost

-Many homeowners spend around $4,631 on a new air conditioner, per national averages compiled by HomeGuide.
-Air conditioner cost averages often range from $3,350 to $5,912, but your total cost {might|could|may] vary.
+Most homeowners spend around $4,631 on a new air conditioner, according to national averages compiled by HomeGuide.
+Air conditioner cost averages often range from $3,350 to $5,912, but your total cost {might|could|may] be lower or higher.

-• The air conditioner model you install, as more energy-efficient ones are higher priced.
+• The air conditioner model you choose, since more energy-efficient ones are higher priced.

 • The size you need.

-• If you need to install new ductwork, which can be needed if your ductwork is dated or damaged.
+• If you need to install new ductwork, which can happen if your ductwork is old or inefficient.

 Air Conditioner Size